 If you visit the hospital for patient or staff interviews, photographs or filming, you must get approval from the communications unit first.

 It is not enough to get consent from only the patient or their parents or guardian before coming to the hospital to interview them.
-We need to think of the safety and privacy of other patients and staff.
-There may also be other factors which could affect your visit such as infection control risks, so you need to be told that it's OK by us too.
+We need to consider the safety and privacy of other patients and staff.
+There may also be other factors which could affect your visit, such as infection control risks or concerns of fellow patients, staff and visitors.

-When you arrive at the hospital a member of the communications unit, or security will arrange to meet you and escort you to the patient or staff member you wish to interview.
+When you arrive at the hospital the Communications Manager will meet you and escort you to the patient or staff member you wish to interview.

 Other interviews and filming